sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Cache Statistics
 ++++++++++++++

-The admin user can view Cache Statistics of LoggedIn and data sources like Snowflake, Databricks.
+The admin user can view cache statistics for logged-in users and data sources such as Snowflake and Databricks.

 .. figure:: ../../_assets/security/admin_user/admin_cache_statistics.PNG
    :alt: security